SUBSCRIPTIONS / RENEWALS

-Articles submitted to Asian Music are initially reviewed by the editors, who determine whether the manuscript will be sent to outside reviewers.
-If chosen for review, the manuscript is then evaluated in a double-blind process by at least two and usually three outside reviewers, including members of the journal’s Editorial Board, and/or other experts in relevant fields as selected by the editors.
-This peer-review process is designed to ensure that Asian Music publishes only original, accurate, and timely articles that contribute new knowledge, insights or valuable perspectives to our discipline.
+Articles submitted to Asian Music are initially reviewed by the editor(s), who determine whether the manuscript will be sent to outside reviewers.
+If chosen for review, the manuscript is then evaluated in a double-blind process by at least two and usually three outside reviewers, including members of the journal’s Editorial Advisory Board and/or other experts in relevant fields as selected by the editors.
+This peer-review process is designed to ensure that Asian Music publishes only original, accurate, and timely articles that contribute new knowledge, insights, or valuable perspectives to our discipline.

 Reviewers play a vital role in ensuring the quality of papers published in the journal.

 - Is the topic within the scope of the journal?

 - Is the topic significant or sufficiently interesting to warrant publication?

 - Is the scholarship adequately documented and is relevant literature reviewed?